载体指南

 Nat Protoc.
 2(12):3257-69 (2007) | Silencing of mammalian genes by tetracycline-inducible shRNA expression |

 Our lentivirus tet-inducible shRNA knockdown vectors are derived from the third-generation lentiviral vector system.
 This system is optimized for high copy number replication in E. coli, high-titer packaging of live virus, efficient viral transduction of a wide range of cells, and efficient vector integration into the host genome.
-The modified human U6 promoter with two TetO elements drives high-level transcription of the downstream shRNA in mammalian cells in the presence of tetracycline or one of its analogs (e.g. doxycycline), which prevents TetR from binding to TetO.
+The modified human U6 promoter with two TetO elements drives high-level transcription of the downstream shRNA in mammalian cells only in the presence of tetracycline or one of its analogs (e.g. doxycycline).
 Our shRNA stem-loop sequences are optimized to mediate efficient shRNA processing and target gene knockdown.

 Permanent integration of vector DNA: Lentiviral transduction can deliver genes permanently into host cells due to the integration of the viral vector into the host genome.
 In this case, this leads to long-term incorporation of a reliable gene expression switch mediated by tetracycline or one of its analogs (e.g. doxycycline).

-Efficient regulation and knockdown: The presence of two repeats of the TetO element within the U6 promoter results in enhanced shRNA expression in the presence of tetracycline or one of its analogs (e.g. doxycycline).
+Tight regulation and efficient induction: The presence of two repeats of the TetO element within the U6 promoter results in enhanced shRNA expression in the presence of tetracycline or one of its analogs (e.g. doxycycline).

 High viral titer: Our lentiviral vector can be packaged into high titer virus.
-When lentivirus is obtained through our virus packaging service, titer can reach >109 transducing unit per ml (TU/ml).
+When lentivirus is obtained through our virus packaging service, titer can reach >109 TU/ml.
 At this titer, transduction efficiency for cultured mammalian cells can approach 100% when an adequate amount of viral supernatant is used.

 Very broad tropism: Our packaging system adds the VSV-G envelop protein to the viral surface.
 This protein has broad tropism.
 As a result, cells from all commonly used mammalian species (and even some non-mammalian species) can be transduced.
 Furthermore, almost any mammalian cell type can be transduced (e.g. dividing cells and non-dividing cells, primary cells and established cell lines, stem cells and differentiated cells, adherent cells and non-adherent cells).
 Neurons, which are often impervious to conventional transfection, can be readily transduced by our lentiviral vector.
 Lentiviral vectors packaged with our system have broader tropism than adenoviral vectors (which have low transduction efficiency for some cell types) or MMLV retroviral vectors (which have difficulty transducing non-dividing cells).